ReDI-School/fullstack_bootcamp/projects/01_ecommerce/01_milestone/README.md

     `import HeaderAsOtherName from './Header';`

-  - Named Import: named import are where we omit/don't use the default keword.
+  - Named Import: named import are where we omit/don't use the default keyword.

     `import { Header } from './Header';`